demelin/starter-academic/content/authors/admin/_index.md

 Recently, I completed an internship with the [MOSAIC group at the Allen Institute of Artificial Intelligence](https://mosaic.allenai.org/), where I investigated **commonsense reasoning** abilities of state-of-the-art models of language.

-In my spare time, I enjoy climbing, learning new things, and caring for my  orchard.
+In my spare time, I enjoy climbing, learning new things, and caring for my future orchard.